swcarpentry/shell-novice/04-loop.md

 so instead of re-entering her loop, she presses the up arrow.
 In response,
-The shell redisplays the wholeloop on one line
+the shell redisplays the whole loop on one line
 (using semi-colons to separate the pieces):

     $ for datafile in *[AB].txt; do echo $datafile stats-$datafile; done